-- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - (3) Championing a Culture of Excellence.
-The board[s] should give favorable consideration to those officers who are deliberate in how they build great people, leaders and teams, achieving outcomes through a deep investment in their people. - (4) COVID-19 Vaccine Refusal Adverse Information.
-PSBs will not consider any adverse information related solely to COVID-19 vaccine refusal in cases in which an accommodation was requested.
+- (3) Championing a Culture of Excellence.
+The boards should give favorable consideration to those officers who are deliberate in how they build great people, leaders and teams, achieving outcomes through a deep investment in their people. - (4) COVID-19 Vaccine Refusal Adverse Information.
+Promotion selection boards will not consider any adverse information related solely to COVID-19 vaccine refusal in cases in which an accommodation was requested.
 If adverse information related solely to COVID-19 vaccine refusal is identified in eligible officer's record, you will notify the boards administrative support staff, who will direct you whether or not to consider the information.